richardy-lobo-sapan/Credit-Scoring-HCI/README.md

 # Credit-Scoring-HCI
-repo for HCI's final project
+repo for HCI's final project.
+Will update the porject soon!!!

 ## Dataset